nikmomo/GHClassroom.AccessFix/README.md

 ## For Students: Access Troubleshooting

+**This section is for the instructor to guide students after this service is deployed.**

-If you're a student who just accepted a GitHub Classroom assignment but showing "GitHub Access Issue":
+If you're a student who just accepted a GitHub Classroom assignment but showing "GitHub Repository Access Issue":

 ### Quick Fix Steps:
 1. **Accept the assignment** through the GitHub Classroom link provided by your instructor